JovanMoolah/GesturetoSpeech/README.md

 # GesturetoSpeech Version 2
 The program is run using multiple threads.
-A UI is used to display detection of the hand gestures and to customize speech properties and gesture mappings.
+An UI is used to display detection of the hand gestures and to customize speech properties and gesture mappings.

 Dataset used for model is based on: https://universe.roboflow.com/mkjahf/kjldovpnqbd/dataset/18